CREDO for CHANGE

 Eligible businesses must be founded or co-founded by a person identifying as BIPOC (Black, Indigenous, Person of Color), and at least 18 years old.
 Our focus is on earlier stage companies that have the most to benefit from this type of mentorship program.
 If selected, you are ready to commit to the time to attend and participate in the program and classes, and you have access to Zoom.

-Applications open Thursday, May 28th.
-All applications are due no later than midnight on July 2nd.
-Our programming will take place August 1st - Dec 31st.
+Applications open Tuesday, June 28th.
+All applications are due no later than midnight on July 18th.
+Our programming will take place from August 12th - November 18th.

-We will let applicants know if they have been selected as a finalist and will reach out via the email address or phone number provided in the application.
+We will let though who sign-up know that they are confirmed for this year's program via the email or phone number provided in the application.

-Applicants can get in touch by reaching out to email@example.com with the subject line “Credo for Change Application”.
+Founders can get in touch by reaching out to email@example.com with the subject line “Credo for Change 2022”

 Please refer to The Dirty List™ for all ingredients, which due to safety and/or environmental concerns, we ask our brand partners to avoid using.